Start9Labs/start-tunnel/README.md

 ## Source Code

-This repo contains the installer and release automation.
-The StartTunnel source code lives in the [StartOS monorepo](https://github.com/Start9Labs/start-os).
+This repo hosts the installer script via GitHub Pages.
+The StartTunnel source code and release binaries live in the [StartOS monorepo](https://github.com/Start9Labs/start-os).

 ## Learn More